What Is Data-Driven Marketing & Why Is It Important?

 Throughout the past modules, we discussed what data-driven marketing is and why it matters.
 However, collection alone is simply the first step in any data-driven process.

-The crucial point is to collect the correct data and understand how to apply this information to make up your marketing strategies.
+The crucial point is to collect the right data and understand how to apply this information to develop your marketing strategies.

 Types of Data: The Fuel for Your Marketing Engine

-2. Behavioural data: It's about action.
-It means showing the behaviours such as customers' purchasing habits, browsing patterns, interaction with your brand, etc. If you know what your customers do, you understand how they interact with your product or service.
+- Behavioural data: It’s about action.
+It means showing behaviours such as customers’ purchasing habits, browsing patterns, and interactions with your brand.
+If you know what your customers do, you understand how they interact with your product or service.

-3. Psychographic Data: While information about ‘what' helps you know your customer, psychographic data explains the ‘why' of things-interests, values, and life choices.
-It will shed light on their motives and attitudes to help you create messages that resonate with them emotionally.
+- Psychographic Data: While information about ‘what’ helps you know your customer, psychographic data explains the ‘why’ of things-interests, values, and life choices.
+It will shed light on their motives and attitudes, helping you create messages that resonate with them emotionally.

-4. Transactional Data: This is the hard proof of customer involvement, showing what the customers bought when they bought it and how much money they spent.
-You can find some trends through transactional data analysis, optimise pricing strategies, or offer personalised recommendations.
+- Transactional Data: This is the hard proof of customer involvement, showing what the customers bought, when they bought it and how much money they spent.
+You can identify trends in transactional data, optimise pricing strategies, or offer personalised recommendations.

 Collecting Data Process: Gather Gold